elmbridge/curriculum/Choose Your Own Emoji.md

         (List.map (\emoji -> renderKey model emoji) EmojiConverter.supportedEmojis)
 ```

-You will have to change the call site of `renderKeys` in `View.view` to match the new signature of the function, and you will have to change `renderKey` to consume a model.
-Once that's done, you can use `model.selectedKey` in place of `Model.defaultKey` when checking whether a key is selected.
+You will have to change the call site of `renderKeys` in `view` to match the new signature of the function, and you will have to change `renderKey` to consume a model.
+Once that's done, you can use `model.selectedKey` in place of `defaultKey` when checking whether a key is selected.
 The UI should now show you which key is selected, as you click on them!

 ### Changing our Cipher